- Date:

 3. Purchase or acquisition of plant

-The principal and/or their delegate must ensure that prior to the purchase or acquisition of plant and equipment, that the OHS purchasing checklist is completed in accordance with the OHS Purchasing Procedure.
+The principal and/or their delegate must ensure that prior to the purchase or acquisition of plant and equipment, that the OHS purchasing checklist (DOCX)(opens in a new window) is completed in accordance with the OHS Purchasing Procedure.

 This should occur in consultation with: